Multi-messenger Emission from Tidal Waves in Neutron Star Oceans

 We determine at what distance $R$ there would be GW signals with amplitudes $h \sim 10^{-20}$.
-This is approximately the smallest amplitude detectable with current space-based GW detector technology \citep{lisa2000lisa, 2019CQGra..36j5011R}.
-We find that GWs from none of the configurations considered will be able to escape the immediate vicinity of the neutron star.
-The configuration which generates the largest GWs is a carbon ocean during a BNS inspiral.
-The distance from the ocean at which the GWs have an amplitude of $\sim10^{-20}$ is $\sim200$ km.
-In contrast, the smallest GWs are generated in an iron ocean during an NSBH inspiral.
-In this case, the GW amplitude is $\sim10^{-20}$ only $\sim30$ cm away.
+This is approximately the smallest amplitude detectable with current space-based GW detector technology \citep{lisa2000lisa,2019CQGra..36j5011R}.
+We find that GWs from none of the configurations considered will be able to escape the immediate vicinity of the neutron star. {The values we report are for the rigid crust models.} The configuration which generates the largest GWs is a carbon ocean during a BNS inspiral.
+The distance from the ocean at which the GWs have an amplitude of $\sim10^{-20}$ is {$\sim10$ a.u.} In contrast, the smallest GWs are generated in an iron ocean during an NSBH inspiral.
+In this case, the GW amplitude is $\sim10^{-20}$ only {$\sim9$ km} away.
 This makes detecting GWs from neutron star ocean tides virtually impossible.
-While these GWs will serve as a source of extremely weak damping, we find that the damping timescales are longer than the age of the universe and will thus not impact neutron star ocean tides.
-Nevertheless, future study into ocean tidal waves on top of crustal mountains \citep{2021MNRAS.500.5570G, 2021MNRAS.507..116G} and resultant neutron star ocean tsunamis may yield more interesting results.
+While these GWs will serve as a source of extremely weak damping, we find that the damping timescales are {$\gtrsim10^7$ yr} and will not impact neutron star ocean tides on {relevant timescales.}

-Despite GWs from the ocean tidal waves being undetectable, BNSs, NSBHs, and NSPEs all emit GWs due to their orbital motion.
-During the early inspiral of BNSs and NSBHs, GWs will be detectable by LISA \citep{lisa2000lisa, 2019CQGra..36j5011R}.
-GWs from BNS and NSBH mergers are already detected by LIGO \citep{2017PhRvL.119p1101A,2021ApJ...915L...5A}.
-Consequently, joint detection of GWs with resonant ocean tidal flares remains a possibility for multi-messenger astrophysics.
+While ocean tidal wave GWs may be undetectable, the orbital motion of these binary systems generates sizable GWs.
+During the early inspirals of BNSs and NSBHs, GWs will be detectable by LISA \citep{lisa2000lisa, 2019CQGra..36j5011R}.
+GWs from BNS and NSBH mergers are already detected by ground-based GW detectors \citep{2017PhRvL.119p1101A,2021ApJ...915L...5A}.
+Consequently, joint detection of GWs with tidally resonant ocean flares remains a possibility for multi-messenger astrophysics.